Once homeschooled students approach high school age, many parents start to worry about how to compile transcripts.

-Homeschool students may submit a transcript of high school course work that has been produced by their parents.
-It should list subjects studied (with specific course titles), broken down into units, and should indicate the year in which each course was completed.
-PHC prefers that the transcript also list a grade for each course.
+Homeschool students may submit a transcript of high school coursework that has been produced by their parents.
+It should list subjects studied, and PHC prefers that the transcript also list a grade for each course.
 If grades are not assigned, please provide a narrative transcript.
 For narrative transcripts, please include a description of subjects studied and an evaluation of the quality of work.

 Bethany Lutheran College gives homeschoolers several options for how to present transcripts, saying:

 Bethany uses the same process for admissions and scholarship procedures with home school students as it does for students attending public or private high school.